Contributing to Communities Where We Work

 Onslow Aquatic Centre

-The Wheatstone Project is contributing $7 million to the Onslow Aquatic Centre development, which when complete will feature a 25 metre, six lane swimming pool with a shallow beach entry and free-form area, shade sails, kiosk, change rooms and first aid room.
-The new pool is expected to open in early 2017.
+The Onslow community has celebrated the opening of the town's new public swimming pool.
+The Wheatstone Project contributed $7 million to the Onslow Aquatic Centre, which features a 25 metre, six lane swimming pool with a shallow beach entry and free-form area, shade sails, kiosk, change rooms and first aid room.

 Onslow Ring Road